CollarNetworks/docs/Collar Primer/Risks and Limitations.md

 **Lack of desire for marketmakers to quote the most volatile of tail assets**

-- Marketmakers may not be willing to quote the latest dog, frog, or memecoin
+- Marketmakers may not be willing to quote the latest dog, frog, or memecoin.

 **Market impact upon sale of assets into DEX**